tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

    Which is literally what we do in our script.

-3. Next we download [`stackage-curator`][stackage-curator], which is a tool that can execute a Stackage build plan.

-4. We pick a plan from the [`stackage-nightly`][stackage-nightly] repository.
+3. We pick a plan from the [`stackage-nightly`][stackage-nightly] repository.
 This plan should not change between tests, because we're interested in catching changes introduced by GHC, not by packages themselves or their dependencies.

-5. We execute the build plan using `stackage-curator` and save the log.
+4. We execute the build plan using `stackage-curator` and save the log.

-6. The build log is parsed by a helper app called `stackage-head` and transformed into a simple CSV file that we refer to as *build report*.
+5. The build log is parsed by a helper app called `stackage-head` and transformed into a simple CSV file that we refer to as *build report*.
    I'll get to its contents in the next section.
 Build reports are persisted in CircleCI caches at the moment.
 We accumulate more of them as more builds are attempted.

-7. `stackage-head` also maintains a history of build results.
+6. `stackage-head` also maintains a history of build results.
 It has a command called `diff` that picks two latest build reports and detects any changes, such as if a package stopped building or its test suites started to fail.

-8. If the changes are considered “suspicious” `stackage-head diff` fails with non-zero exit code and thus the whole CircleCI job fails and email notification is sent.
+7. If the changes are considered “suspicious” `stackage-head diff` fails with non-zero exit code and thus the whole CircleCI job fails and email notification is sent to me.
+The `stackage-head` tool also automatically generates a Trac ticket with instructions how to reproduce the issue and stores it as a build artifact on CircleCI.
+If I then decide that the failure is worth attention of GHC team, I just copy and paste the ticket.

-9. The CircleCI script is configured to run 4 times per day for a start.
+8. The CircleCI script is configured to run 4 times per day for a start.

 ## Build results